-Table 13 shows the time to descend the staircase in each tested mode.
+Table 14 shows the time to descend the staircase in each tested mode (i.e. the stair exit time minus the stair entry time).

 Mode Time

 Steering 12.9

 Steering+SFPE 12.9

 SFPE 13.0

 All test results are within an acceptable margin of error.